The UGDSB encourages outdoor learning

 UGDSB Island Lake Outdoor Education Centre

 The Upper Grand District School Board’s Outdoor Education Centre, at Island Lake Conservation Area, is a partnership between the UGDSB and the Credit Valley Conservation (CVC).
 The UGDSB has an agreement with the CVC to use its facilities at Island Lake Conservation Area, which boarders the Town of Orangeville and Mono Township, for education programs.
-The centre is run by a teacher, an outdoor educational assistant and volunteers, through the UGDSB Student Support and Program Services Department.
+The centre is run by a teacher through the Program Services Department and Indigenous Education Department.